MysticTempest/mcimport/README.md

 This fork of mcimport converts a Minecraft world into Minetest; specifically a MineClone2 subgame.

 ##Notes

-You must remove the 'MAPGEN' folder from the MineClone2 mods folder.
-As it interferes with the pre-built world.

-This is a WIP; so the conversion list is continually being refined for better conversions.
+Compatible with Minecraft Worlds up to & including v1.12 This is a WIP; so the conversion list is continually being refined for more accurate conversions.

 ##MineClone 2 Info: